 In total, the animal was responsible for at least 125 deaths, before being tracked and shot by the famed hunter and author Jim Corbett.
 Corbett himself gained a reputation as a killer of man-eating big cats, putting down numerous tigers and leopards including the Champawat Tiger, the most prolific man-eater of any species in recorded history.

 The first recorded death attributed to the Rudraprayag leopard was in 1918, when it took a villager from the small village of Benji.
-Unlike tigers that frequently prey on a victim that has entered the forest surrounding villages to tend animals or gather firewood, leopard attacks are bolder, venturing into villages at night to carry away victims.
+Tigers frequently prey on a victim that has entered the forest surrounding villages to tend animals or gather firewood.
+Leopard attacks are bolder, venturing into villages at night to carry away victims.
 Several stories arose illustrating the stealthy, frightening nature of the leopard’s frequent attacks.
 In one instance when two men were sharing a hookah pipe inside a hut, the leopard silently killed and dragged away one of the men in the time it took his companion to look away to retrieve a dropped object from the floor.

 The animal, a large male, was capable of carrying victims up to 100m away to devour in safety.
 As fear grew and people increasingly refused to venture out at night, the attacks would involve the leopard jumping through windows or clawing down mud walls to get at victims.
 Many villagers began to believe that the leopard was in truth an evil spirit, or a man that could assume the form of the creature at night.